tazomatalax/project-template/README.md

 ```

 Typically, you want to exclude this folder if it contains either sensitive data that you do not want to add to version control or large files.

+## Using AI Workflow with this Template
+This template integrates best practices for collaborating with AI coding assistants:

+1. **Planning**: Use `PLANNING.md` to document your project's high-level vision, architecture, and tech stack.
+2. **Task Management**: Use `TASK.md` to track tasks, backlog items, and project milestones.
+3. **AI Collaboration**: Follow the guidelines in `AI_WORKFLOW.md` for effective collaboration with AI coding assistants.

+For a detailed guide on working with AI coding assistants, see [AI_WORKFLOW.md](./AI_WORKFLOW.md).

 ## Duplicating the .env File
 To set up your environment variables, you need to duplicate the `.env.example` file and rename it to `.env`.
 You can do this manually or using the following terminal command: